ebullient/ttrpg-convert-cli/docs/alternateRun.md

-# Alternate ways to run the CLI
+# Other ways to run the CLI

 [Conventions]: ../README.md#conventions
 [_unreleased snapshot_]: #using-unreleased-snapshots